 Drucker's Top Tips to Successful Leadership

-Leadership has tremendous power to help you to accomplish anything that you want the group or organization that you lead to achieve.
-According to Drucker, making the decision that you are going to be a leader is the most important decision and the gateway to this power.
+Leadership has tremendous power to help you accomplish anything you want the group or organization that you lead to achieve.
+According to Drucker, making the decision that you'ree going to be a leader is the most important decision and the gateway to this power.
 This article highlights Drucker's five important facts about leadership.

 Leadership isn’t some sort of manipulation.
 Real leadership depends heavily on integrity and it has extraordinary power.
 It alone can make the difference between success and failure in anything you do for yourself or any group you belong to.

 I know this is a strong statement, but it is absolutely true.
 I’ve seen this again and again in many organizations of all types.

 - As a young man I saw a flying organization in the Air Force which was last of twenty plus similar organizations which could not even pass an organizational readiness inspection successfully move to number one in less than four months with a new leader in charge.

 - The great football coach Vince Lombardi took over the Green Bay Packers when even its very existence was uncertain.
 Its record the previous year was one win, one tie, and ten losses.
 It was the worst year in its history.
 In Lombardi’s first year as Head Coach the Packers had seven wins.
 Lombardi was named Coach of the Year.
 The following year Green Bay won the NFL regional championship and barely missed winning the overall NFL title by a few yards on the final play.
 The third year Lombardi’s Packers won the NFL championship.
 These were the same players that were losers before Lombardi came.